dtr-org/unit-e-project/adrs/2018-10-08-ADR-11 Snapshot.md

 script size | VarInt | 1-9 | size of the script data
 script data | vector\<unsigned char> | | script data

-To calculate the snapshot hash, we concatenate all UTXO sets and compute `SHA256`.
+To calculate the snapshot hash, we concatenate all UTXO sets and compute `SHA256` twice.
 Sample code:
 ```c++
 CSHA256 sha256;